Once upon a time in America

 Sounds like yesterday to me

 Anyways, America just sounds like yesterday to me.
-(Of course, the Beatles’ “Yesterday†sounds like yesterday to me, too.)
+(Of course, the Beatles’ “Yesterday” sounds like yesterday to me, too.)
 Their first single, Horse with no Name, was a massive hit and still holds up today as one of the great songs from that era.

-I would like to give you the meaning behind the horse-and-desert song, but I cannot, and here is why:
+I would like to give you the meaning behind the horse-and-desert song, but I cannot,

 I am glad the horse had no name.
 If it had been named Sparky or Silver or Horace or something, the song would have been way less mysterious and enthralling.